MISSING COLOR IN THE STREETS

 Lightweight upholstery fabric had been prepared for us with the goal of embroidering our own designs to be turned into lovely purses by Ben’s employees.
 I gave up early.
 I was too tired from health issues and the intensity of the experience.
 Ultimately a time crunch prevented the project from being accomplished, but we had fun trying.
 (Since returning home I’ve purchased embroidery supplies from our local Mexican market.
 I was somewhat skilled when I was young.
 We’ll see how it goes in my old age…now there’s an image.)

 *(Francisca is a slight young Chiapan woman with a beautiful, but sad, face.
 Her husband was in the US for a while and when he returned he was assigned to a village cargo.
 This is basically a variety of “social work” positions that each male villager is expected to participate in for 1-3 years, depending on the position I believe.
-Just home after 2 years, having left Francisca with their 2 young special-needs children, he was assigned to a 1-year cargo.
+Just home after 2 years, having left Francisca with their 2 young children, he was assigned to a 1-year cargo.
 Without pay.
 No wonder she looked sad.
 With her embroidery, she is the sole breadwinner for her family of 4.
 Nothing would’ve stopped me from buying something from her.)

 Next a visit to Na-Bolom, House of the Jaguar, purchased in San Cristóbal in 1950 by Danish explorer/archeologist Franz Blom and his Swiss wife, social anthropologist/photographer Gertrude “Trudy” Blom.
 Here they created a cultural and scientific center and a home base for expeditions that now serves as a museum, gift shop, and research center steeped in evidence of their explorations and photographs, including in the uncharted Lacandón jungle territory.